What is lino printing?

 Lino printing history

-Linoleum was invented in 1860 by Fredrick Walton, by heating linseed oil in thin layers that then thicken and rubberise, that is then held together with a mesh constructed of strong threads.
+Linoleum was invented in 1860 by Fredrick Walton, by heating linseed oil in thin layers that then thicken and rubberise, which is then held together with a mesh constructed of strong threads.
 Lino printing became a popular art technique with artists in the Twentieth Century, primarily with the German Expressionists, Russian Constructivists, and renowned artists such as Picasso and Matisse adopting the medium.

 There are a few tools you’ll need to get started with Lino printing, including:

 - Linoleum: The Nuart Easy Cut PVC Lino 12 x 12 Inch (30.3 x 30.3cm) or the Vinyl Relief Plate 200 x 300mm are both great options for carving your design into.

 - Lino Tools with various sized blades such as the Mont Marte Premium Wood Carving Tool Set 12 or the Micador Lino Carving Tools - Easy Grip